project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

     Dev properties(dev_base_url= [https://dev.open-sunbird.org](https://dev.open-sunbird.org)
     Febric Keys, Secret code are sunbird properties used for  building the sunbird app.

-### Changing App Configuration
+### Customising App Configuration

-Various aspects of the Sunbird mobile app can be configured based on organization/user requirments such as:
+Instance admin of Sunbird adopters can configure various aspects of the Sunbird mobile app based on requirement of organization.They can configure the aspects such as:

 * App name
 * App logo